vfarcy/virtualflightonlinetransmitter/mac_lua_script/README.md

 ### Performance Issues

-The plugin is designed to be lightweight and should have minimal impact on X-Plane performance.
-If you experience issues:
+The plugin is designed to be lightweight and should have minimal impact on X-Plane performance:

 - Transmission occurs only once per second
-- HTTP requests run in the background and don't block the simulator
+- Uses persistent HTTP connection to reduce overhead
+- Non-blocking I/O prevents simulator frame drops
-- You can disconnect transmission when not needed
+- You can disconnect transmission when not needed to free resources

 ## Uninstallation